 A six percent (6%) “Sales Tax” will be collected on all sales made and delivered within the Commonwealth of Virginia, from the Company, located in Loudoun County, Virginia.
 The Virginia State Department of Revenue requires that Sales Tax be charged on the total invoice price including the Buyer’s Premium.
-The successful Bidder will be responsible for any out of state sales tax due on items shipped.
-A successful Bidder purchasing items for resale, or a tax-exempt Bidder, are required to provide a current resale certificate, or tax-exempt certificate, prior to each Auction, so that invoices can be calculated correctly.
-Sales Tax cannot be removed from an invoice for items purchased in person, picked up in person or shipped within the Commonwealth of Virginia without a current resale or tax-exempt certificate.
+The successful Bidder will be responsible for any out-of-state sales tax due on items shipped.
+A successful Bidder purchasing items for resale, or a tax-exempt Bidder, is required to provide a completed exemption certificate prior to each Auction so that invoices can be calculated correctly.
+Sales Tax cannot be removed from an invoice for items purchased in person, picked up in person, or shipped within the Commonwealth of Virginia without a current resale or tax-exempt certificate.

 5) Disclaimer of Warranties; Limitation of Liability

 (a) Your access to, use of, and reliance on the Services provided by the Company is entirely at your own risk.
 All sales are final.
 All Services and items are provided on an “as is” and “where is” basis without any warranties of any kind.

 (b) Time will be made available prior to each Auction for a preview of the items to be sold.
 It is the Bidder’s responsibility to carefully inspect the items prior to the Auction to determine condition, authenticity, and/or usefulness.
 Bidders are encouraged to inspect the property prior to bidding.
 Bidders must adhere to the preview and inspection exhibition dates and times posted by the Company.